Paul Christoph Mangelsdorf

 Paul Christoph Mangelsdorf (July 20, 1899 – July 22, 1989) was an American botanist and agronomist, known for his work on the origins of maize.
+He served as professor of economic botany at Harvard University from 1940 to 1967.

-Early life and education
+Life and education

 Mangelsdorf was born in Atchison, Kansas.
-His father was a Prussian immigrant and his mother was also German.
-He studied at Kansas State University when it was still the "Kansas State Agricultural College" and received his bachelor's degree there in 1921.
-In 1921 he became Donald F. Jones's assistant in Connecticut and simultaneously furthered his studies at Harvard University, attaining his doctorate in 1925 under the direction of E. M. East.
+His father, a Prussian immigrant, ran a seeds and greenhouse concern; his mother was also German.
+He earned his bachelor's degree from Kansas State University in 1921, when it was still Kansas State Agricultural College.
+Later that year, he became Donald F. Jones's assistant at the Connecticut Agricultural Experiment Station and simultaneously furthered his studies at Harvard University, attaining his doctorate in 1925 under the direction of Edward Murray East.

 In 1927 Mangelsdorf became a researcher at the Texas Agricultural Experiment Station, where he became interested in the genetic origins of maize.
 In 1940 he became a professor of economic botany at Harvard and continued his research there until his retirement in 1968.
-After his retirement, he continued his research at the University of North Carolina, Chapel Hill.
+He simultaneously served as director of the Botanical Museum at Harvard University from 1945 to 1967 and chaired Harvard’s Institute for Research in Experimental and Applied Botany from 1947 to 1966.
+In this capacity, he oversaw the Arnold Arboretum, the Bussey Institution, the Harvard Forest, the Atkins Garden and Research Laboratory in Cuba, and the Maria Moors Cabot Foundation for Botanical Research.
+After his retirement, he continued his research at the University of North Carolina, Chapel Hill, where he died on July 22, 1989.

 In 1941, Mangelsdorf became an agricultural consultant for the Rockefeller Foundation and was involved in the development of Office of Special Services that became the International Maize and Wheat Improvement Center.
 This project would be instrumental in the Green Revolution.

 Research

 Mangelsdorf is noted for studying the origins and hybridization of maize.
-Hence he co-wrote the book The Origin of Indian Corn and Its Relatives with Robert G. Reeves.
+He co-wrote the book The Origin of Indian Corn and Its Relatives with Robert G. Reeves.
 They worked on a "Tripartite theory" of origin.
 According to the horticultural authority Noel Kingsbury, this theory enjoyed broad support on the strength of Mangelsdorf's "undisputed... reign as the international emperor of corn."
 However, advances in molecular genetics discredited the tripartite model in favor of the rival position of George Beadle, which identified corn as a domesticated offspring of teosinte.
+With D. F. Jones, Mangelsdorf developed and patented a method to improve hybrid corn production.
+The proceeds from this patent fund the Paul C. Mangelsdorf Professorship in Natural Science at Harvard.